Brodha V: 2016-2019: Brand endorsements and further successes

-2020-present: Injury, collaboration with KR$NA
+2020-present: Injury and collaborations

 In 2020, Brodha V released "Flex" that features Punjabi tunes.
 Two months later, in February 2021, Brodha V released "Aaraam", his second Kannada track.
 While speaking about "Aaraam" in an interview with Mid-Day, Brodha V stated that releasing songs in regional languages "lets him reach out to new listeners".
 Following an injury that set him back during the pandemic, Brodha V released "All Divine" that featured Malayalam lyrics, in February 2022.
 The song featured singer Steve Knight from Flipsyde and the lyrics focused on Brodha V's "past mental health struggles, the pandemic-enforced isolation and most recently, a torn ligament."

 In August 2022, Brodha V released Bujjima that features Indian digital content creator Niharika NM in the music video.
 In September 2022, Brodha V collaborated with KR$NA and released their much awaited track "Forever" where the two rappers showcased their penmanship.
 The song won them the Radio City Freedom Award for the Best Indie Collaboration in 2023.
 Following the success of Vainko, Brodha V collaborated with comedic duo Jordindian again in 2023 to release "Basti Bounce" which is touted as the successor for Vainko.

-In May 2023, Brodha V released his first love song "Azhage" which he stated was a personal challenge to channel deep emotions to expand on his versatality.
+In May 2023, Brodha V released his first love song "Azhage" which he stated was a personal challenge to channel deep emotions to expand on his versatility.
 In March 2024, Brodha V performed at the Royal Challengers Bangalore Unbox event at M. Chinnaswamy Stadium.
 In December 2024, he released "Dance Away the Night (DATN)", in collaboration with fellow rapper Paal Dabba with a combination of Tamil and English rap lyrics, that addressed the trials and tribulations both artists have faced in their respective careers.
 In an interview discussing the shoot for DATN with The Indian Express's lifestyle paper Indulge, Brodha V shared his background education in filmmaking and talked about his work behind the camera exploring video direction.

-Shortly after, in January 2025, Brodha V released his third Kannada track Hengaithe Maige, garnering a lot of attention in Karnataka and South India.
-His second release for the year, OM, that features the Gayatri Mantra chant received significant attention domestically as well as internationally.
+Shortly after, in January 2025, Brodha V released his third Kannada track "Hengaithe Maige", garnering a lot of attention in Karnataka and South India.
+His second release for the year, "OM", that features the Gayatri Mantra chant received significant attention domestically as well as internationally.
 In this track, Brodha V shows his journey from his younger days to now and is his most intimate and self-reflective track to date.
+In December 2025, Brodha V released a track titled "Underrated", in collaboration with Def Jam India.
+In 2026, Brodha V made his debut in Malayalam cinema with the track 'High Stakes' for the movie I'm game (film) featuring Dulquer Salmaan.

 Etymology behind the stage name

-Brodha V revealed in an interview to Raaj Jones that his stage name, Brodha V is derived from two elements, the first fragment stands for brotherhood while the second stands for his given name, Vighnesh.
+Brodha V revealed in an interview to Raaj Jones that his stage name, Brodha V is derived from two elements, the first fragment stands for brotherhood, while the second stands for his real name, Vighnesh.